-- 166. It is important to note that the findings in the backward- and forward-looking analysis have certain limitations at this stage of the analysis that are difficult to overcome, as sustainable finance is a rather emerging area for quantitative risk-based analysis subject to material challenges particularly as regards the availability of data and research methodologies.
+- 164. It is important to note that the findings in the backward- and forward-looking analysis have certain limitations at this stage of the analysis that are difficult to overcome, as sustainable finance is a rather emerging area for quantitative risk-based analysis subject to material challenges particularly as regards the availability of data and research methodologies.
 The data sample to assess the VaR of the fossil fuel-related assets is limited due to a relatively low number of firms predominantly engaging in fossil fuel-related activities.
 Moreover, the backwardlooking analysis does not disentangle transition risk from other factors driving the loss potential of assets, which is however in line with the Standard Formula's perspective to treat equity and spread risk charges as an aggregate of various underlying risk drivers (e.g., inflation risks).
 In particular the results of the backward-looking analysis show a material increase in the absolute levels of the VaR during the Covid-19 time period, which was not an environmental event.
 The forward-looking analysis is based on disorderly transition scenarios developed by various supervisory authorities.
 These scenarios are generally considered to be "low probability, yet plausible events".
 However, the results of the analysis appear to be very sensitive to the size of this 'low probability' of a disorderly scenario occurring.
 Moreover, the analysis follows a sectoral approach in terms of NACE codes and does not explicitly take firm-specific transition risk characteristics such as transition plans into account.
 Legally binding transition plans of firms, e.g. in relation to the Corporate Sustainability Directive (CSRD) in the EU, are however not available at this stage of the analysis.
-Lastly, fossil-fuel related assets, which are the assets concerned by the proposed policy options, can be considered as activities that by nature cannot transition (the European Platform on Sustainable Finance thus explains: "The Platform recognizes there are other economic activities for which no technological possibility of improving their environmental performance to avoid significant harm exists across all objectives and which might be thought of as 'Always Significantly Harmful' activities"53). - 167.
+Lastly, fossil-fuel related assets, which are the assets concerned by the proposed policy options, can be considered as activities that by nature cannot transition (the European Platform on Sustainable Finance thus explains: "The Platform recognizes there are other economic activities for which no technological possibility of improving their environmental performance to avoid significant harm exists across all objectives and which might be thought of as 'Always Significantly Harmful' activities"55). - 165.
 Overall, the backward- and forward-looking findings show a differentiated and elevated loss potential of fossil fuel-related stocks and bonds compared to the assets of other economic sectors and to the market.
-From a prudential perspective, the differentiated and elevated loss potential of fossil fuel-related stocks and bonds could be underestimated in the current
+While the public feedback to EIOPA's consultation paper in 2023 was largely supporting the finding of an elevated risk profile of such assets, different views were

-53 PSF (2022a), p.
+55 PSF (2022a), p.
 24.